Canada & US

 Take in a 3-hour walking tour of this stunning city your private guide.
 You will see the old Port area in Vieux Montreal, the Biodôme and the Montréal Tower Observatory at Olympic Stadium for magnificent views of the St Lawrence River, Mount Royal and the Laurentian Mountains.
 Your experienced guide will be very happy to show you special highlights based on your interests.

-Enjoy a private transfer with vehicle and driver to the Port.
+Enjoy a private port transfer with vehicle and driver.

 Welcome aboard!
 Take some time to get settled in to your stateroom, and to explore the length of the ship.
 Meet some of your fellow cruisemates tonight at your first dinner on board.
 Your cruise journey is set to begin.